thorsten/phpMyFAQ/docs/index.md

 modified versions of phpMyFAQ will also fall under the terms of MPL.
 Any other program, that may only be accessing certain functions of phpMyFAQ is not affected by these restrictions and may be distributed under any type of license.

-A commercial usage or commercially distribution of phpMyFAQ, e.g. on CD-ROMs, is allowed, as long as the conditions mentioned above are met.
+A commercial usage or commercially distribution of phpMyFAQ, is allowed, as long as the conditions mentioned above are met.

 We decided to use MPL as the licensing model for phpMyFAQ because we feel that it is a good compromise between the protection of the openness and free distribution on the one hand and the interaction with other software regardless of its licensing model.
 When compared to other licensing models its text is short and easily comprehensible, even for newcomers.

+This documentation is licensed under a [Creative Commons License](http://creativecommons.org/licenses/by/2.0/).

 ### Support